Web Dashboard

 - Service Accounts: Manage and validate registered Google Service Accounts for use with the metadata emulation pipeline.

-- Brokers: Comprehensive broker detail pages providing a grouped view of all active agents by their respective groves.
+- Brokers: Comprehensive broker detail pages providing a grouped view of all active agents by their respective projects.

 - Maintenance Mode: Toggle maintenance mode for the Hub and Web servers to facilitate safe infrastructure updates.